adambard/learnxinyminutes-docs/python.html.markdown

 ---

 Python was created by Guido Van Rossum in the early 90's.
 It is now one of the most popular languages in existence.
-I fell in love with Python for it's syntactic clarity.
-It's basically executable pseudocode.
+I fell in love with Python for its syntactic clarity.
+Its basically executable pseudocode.

 Feedback would be highly appreciated!
 You can reach me at [@louiedinh](http://twitter.com/louiedinh) or louiedinh [at] [google's email service]